JuliaGraphics/Luxor.jl/docs/src/basics.md

 `image_as_matrix()` returns a array of ARGB32 values that encode the Red, Green, Blue, and Alpha values of each pixel.

-The following example draws a red box, then copies the drawing into a matrix called `mat1`.
-Then it draws a blue triangle, and copies the updated drawing into `mat2`.
+The following example draws a red rectangle, then copies the drawing into a matrix called `mat1`.
+Then it adds a blue triangle, and copies the updated drawing into `mat2`.
 Then, the second drawing reads the values in from the two matrices and draws some square tiles depending on the corresponding values in the two matrices ... a very primitive Boolean operation.

 ```@example
-using Luxor, Colors
+using Luxor, Colors, Random # hide
+Random.seed!(42) # hide
 Drawing(40, 40, :png)
 origin()
 background("black")